 The faculty member and student meet to discuss the alleged academic misconduct.
 If the student and faculty member agree on the facts of the incident and the proposed sanction(s), the matter can be resolved informally.
 Written documentation of the agreement as to the facts and the sanction(s) should be created by the faculty member, signed by the student and retained for the faculty member’s records.
-For your convenience SJA has developed an academic misconduct notification form.
+For your convenience Student Conduct has developed an academic misconduct notification form.

 The faculty member shall send a copy of the signed agreement to the Department of Student Conduct and Community Standards and the student.
 The signed agreement will be documented in the student’s file and no further action will be taken by Student Conduct.

-If the student and faculty member disagree about the facts of the incident or the proposed sanction(s), the matter shall be referred to the Department of Student and Community Standards for adjudication.
+If the student and faculty member disagree about the facts of the incident or the proposed sanction(s), the matter shall be referred to the Department of Student Conduct and Community Standards for adjudication.

 Interim removal of a student from clinical or internship

-When the alleged misconduct of the student creates an immediate health and safety concern, including but not limited to, clinical and internship environments, in addition to any other academic disciplinary processes, the student may be immediately removed from the clinical or internship environment upon recommendation of the academic dean, in accordance with the rules of the academic program, professional governing body or contract between the university and the site, pending the outcome of the university judicial process.
+When the alleged misconduct of the student creates an immediate health and safety concern, including but not limited to, clinical and internship environments, in addition to any other academic disciplinary processes, the student may be immediately removed from the clinical or internship environment upon recommendation of the academic dean, in accordance with the rules of the academic program, professional governing body or contract between the university and the site, pending the outcome of the university conduct process.